landingbj/lagi/docs/guide_en.md

 ## Before we begin

-You can choose to import the jar directly, or use or use maven to import dependencies and run them through a mainstream integrated development environment (IDE) such as IntelliJ IDEA.
+You can choose to import the jar directly, or use maven to import dependencies and run them through a mainstream integrated development environment (IDE) such as IntelliJ IDEA.

 **Configuration Requirements**: Please make sure that your JDK version meets the requirements of at least 8.